-Congenital Hip Dislocation
+Congenital Hip Dislocation/Dysplasia

 Also known as developmental dysplasia of the hip, this can arise when there are problems with the development of the hip joint in utero.
 Risk factors include breech presentation, positive family history, and oligohydramnios.
-Diagnosis can be made via physical exam with the Barlow and Ortolani maneuvers which are used to assess joint stability.
-Additional common findings are leg length asymmetry as well as asymmetric inguinal skin folds.
+Diagnosis is possible via physical exam with the Barlow and Ortolani maneuvers, which assess joint stability.
+Additional characteristic findings are leg length asymmetry as well as asymmetric inguinal skin folds.

 Osteoarthritis of the Hip

 The pathogenesis involves wear and tear on the joint cartilage, which over time, leads to decreased protective joint space.
 As bones begin to rub on one another, they attempt to make up for the lost cartilage and form bone spurs or osteophytes.
 Nonsurgical treatments involve lifestyle modifications such as weight loss, or minimizing activates that exacerbate pain.
-Physical therapies, the use of assistive devices, and medications such as NSAIDs, acetaminophen, and corticosteroids have also been shown to help.
+Physical therapies, the use of assistive devices, and medications such as NSAIDs, acetaminophen, and corticosteroids also show evidence of effectiveness.
 For patients whose pain is still irretraceable, surgical intervention may need to be required.
 Surgical options include osteotomy, hip resurfacing, and total hip replacement.

 |||Ramage JL,Varacallo M, Anatomy, Bony Pelvis and Lower Limb, Medial Thigh Muscles 2019 Jan; [PubMed PMID: 30521196]|

 |||Chang A,Hubbard JB, Anatomy, Bony Pelvis and Lower Limb, Femur 2019 Jan; [PubMed PMID: 30422577]|